- Greggory Moore

 Perhaps because none of the characters is fully fleshed out on the page, the acting is hit and miss.
 The Brits are perhaps a tad to stereotypically British, and a fit thrown by Kermit when the coup appears to have fallen apart is totally unconvincing (gotta hold director Suzanne Dean partly responsible here).
 But Farahat does fine work, making each of his four roles (he plays Zahedi, too) distinct despite little reliance on costume (and none on makeup).

 Dean and Scott Walewski do well with their simple but highly serviceable set, implementing the rarely-used second level at the Little Fish Theatre to good effect.
 If there’s a shortcoming in the mise-en-scène, it’s the sound design, which employs a rather unconvincing array of sound effects that err on both sides of the volume spectrum.

 Nonetheless, Operation Ajax is never unengaging.
 That, combined with its window on real-world history, is enough to tip the overall experience toward the positive.
-If nothing else, it’s good to be reminded just how craven and myopic U.S. geopolitics can be … and have been … and still are.
+If nothing else, it’s good to be reminded of just how craven and myopic U.S. geopolitics can be…and has been…and still is.

 Times: 8 p.m.
 Fridays and Saturdays, 2 p.m.
 Sundays